 Oktoberfest today is the largest beer festival in the world!
 What started in its early years as small beer stands for visitors to have a quick drink while taking in the agricultural shows, horse races, and more, has become an international celebration of Bavarian cuisine, beer, history, and customs.

 Men and young boys generally wear lederhosen (britches made of leather) and the ladies wear dirndls (the official dress of Southern Germany).
 This way of dress has not gone out of style in Bavaria!

 This question is asked by most, but the answer is that the weather in Munich is more favorable for festival conditions in September rather than October.

 German food is very distinctive, and during Oktoberfest it is all about the classics.
 For example, Bratwurst with sauerkraut, weis wurst (a white sausage traditionally served with a sweet mustard), knodels (or dumplings) and soft pretzels- festival food!
 And, most importantly, lots and lots of good, German beer!

 The brew made for Oktoberfest is stronger than normal German beer.
 The Oktoberfest beer has approximately a 5.8%-6.3% alcohol content and higher sugar than traditional German beer, which has low sugar and approximately 5.2% alcohol.

 A German Mass, otherwise known as an Oktoberfest beer stein!

 Dancing on tables, joyful singing, lots of camaraderie, and the merriment that comes with celebrating this old tradition.
-Oh, and did we mention there are approximately 14 tents, each able to seat anywhere from 4,000 to 11,000 people, and each has its own distinctive characteristic (certain food sold, type of music playing, etc.)
+Oh, and did we mention there are approximately 14 tents, each capable of seating anywhere from 4,000 to 11,000 people, and each with its own distinctive characteristic (certain food sold, type of music playing, etc.)